HariSekhon/Environments/README.md

 make install
 ```

-which will attempt to install the `direnv` using whatever your local package manager is, or fall back to a binary download.
+which will attempt to install `direnv` using whatever your local package manager is, or fall back to binary download.

 #### Configure